VolkmarR/AdventOfCode2024Challenge/README.md

 ## Prizes

 * This year I will offer two different prizes
-* Only employees of Infominds/ACS/Consisto, me excluded, are eligible to win
+* Only employees of ACS / Consisto / Infominds / Printyway, me excluded, are eligible to win
 * The winners must provide the source code as a public GitHub repo
 * If multiple participants collected the same number of stars, the winner will be selected using the AoC Leaderboard, ordered by stars